sindresorhus/lock-system/readme.md

 Shows the login screen the next time you use the computer.

-Supports macOS, Windows and Linux.
+Supports macOS, Linux, and Windows.

 ## Install